Martin-Lndbl/osv_controller/benchmarks/README.md

 ```

 ### Plot an output
-* The following will produce a plot containing all specified benchmark outputs, if
+* The following will produce a plot containing all specified benchmark outputs
-    * Every input file contains a line starting with `granularity`
-    * Every input file contains the x and y label for the plot separated by a `|` in the last line before the values begin
-    * Every input file only has one measurement, or
-        * The granularities of all files match
-        * The x and y label of all files match
-        * The amount of measurements of all files match
 ```bash
 python4 plot.py <input files (benchmark output files, e.g. ./out/*)>
 ```
+* The `--granularity` parameter may be used to specify a custom granularity, like `--granularity 1-24,32,40,48,56,64`